-- 5.2.1 Normally a person appointed to this rank shall possess the Doctorate degree or a second Masters degree in an area relevant to the Library's services and have a minimum of eight years at the previous rank. - 5.2.2 The Librarian must submit evidence of a consistent high level of performance at the Librarian III rank and evidence of clearly superior performance in at least one of the following areas: - Academic activities, including scholarly endeavors; publication and teaching relevant to the library profession; excellence in service to the Library through significant contribution to its effectiveness, University service of significance; or a record of professional accomplishments widely recognized outside the University. - 6.0 A Librarian's service to their academic/professional community or exceptional service to their community may be considered but not in place of any minimum requirement for appointment to a rank.
+- 5.1.1 Normally a person appointed to this rank shall possess the Doctorate degree or a second Masters degree in an area relevant to the Library's services and have a minimum of eight (8) years at the previous rank. - 5.1.2 The Librarian must submit evidence of a consistent high level of performance at the Librarian III rank and have demonstrated a significant contribution to librarianship through a combination of Professional Practice, Academic Service, and Research, Scholarly, and Creative Activity as defined in Article 3.2.1. - 6.0 A Librarian's service to their academic / professional community or exceptional service to their community may be considered but not in place of any minimum requirement for appointment to a rank.

-ARTICLE 3.1.3 TERMS OF APPOINTMENT
+ARTICLE 3.1.3 TYPES OF APPOINTMENT

-- 1.0 Academic librarians may be granted Limited-Term, part-time, probationary or permanent appointments. - 2.0 Part-Time or Limited-Term Appointments - 2.1 Part-time appointments: If the requirements of the Library dictates, part-time or Limited-Term appointments may be made. - 2.1.1 A part-time appointment is one that is less than 75% of full-time employment as a librarian.
+1.0 Academic Librarians may be granted Limited-Term, part-time, probationary, or permanent appointments.

+2.0 Part-Time Appointments

+- 2.1 If the requirements of the Library dictates, part-time appointments may be made. - 2.1.1 A part-time appointment is one that is less than 75% of full-time employment as a Librarian.
 A part-time appointment is one in which the member's regular duties and responsibilities require some specified proportion of full-time employment.
-Part-time Librarians will be recruited and hired according to Article 3.1. - 2.1.2 Initial part-time appointments shall be up to one year's duration and may or may not be renewed at the discretion of the University Librarian. - 2.2.1 A Limited-Term Appointment may be made in the following circumstances - a) to replace a Librarian who is on sabbatical or on leave, who has been seconded to an institution outside the University, or who has assumed an administrative position outside the bargaining unit; - b) to fill vacancies that arise from the resignation, termination, or death of a probationary or permanent-Librarian; - c) to fill temporarily a vacancy in the Library because a qualified candidate for a probationary appointment could not be found; - d) to fill a position which has funding that is likely to be temporary; - e) to meet a sudden increase in student enrollments which is not expected to continue
+Part-time Librarians will be recruited and hired according to Article 3.1. - 2.1.2 Initial part-time appointments shall be for up to one year's duration and may or may not be renewed at the discretion of the University Librarian. - 2.1.3 The salary and other eligible benefits for the part-time Librarian shall be prorated according to the number of hours worked and shall be identified in the letter of appointment.